AnukaFonseka/Product-Management-Dashboard-FE/README.md

 # Product-Management-Dashboard - Frontend

-This is the frontend of the application, built with React.
+This is the frontend of the application, built with Vite.
 It includes features such as user authentication, product management, and an intuitive sidebar interface.

 ## Features